Pre-sessional English Course 2016

 - Further development of listening skills through live lectures.

 Throughout both phases of the course, you will be able to take part in social events and excursions to places of interest.

-Accommodation will be arranged on Campus, with en-suite bathroom and shared kitchen facilities for £132 per week.
-Students can arrange their own accommodation if they wish - Please note: If you ask us to arrange your accommodation for you and you do not use it, you will still be liable to pay the full cost of the accommodation.
+PLEASE NOTE: If you ask us to arrange your accommodation for you and you do not use it, you will still be liable to pay the full cost of the accommodation.

 The University of Warwick

 The University is located in the region known as the Heart of England and is surrounded by places of historic and scenic interest, including Shakespeare’s birthplace, Stratford upon Avon and the castles of Warwick and Kenilworth.
 You will find yourself studying in the heart of England, at the centre of an excellent motorway network, and fast Intercity rail services operate between Coventry and all major towns.
 Birmingham airport is close by for national and international flights.
 London is within easy reach - just over an hour away on the train!

 Visit our local Tourist Board website to find out about what you can do in our area:

 Centre for Applied Linguistics

 University of Warwick

 Tel (international): +44 (0) 2476 524315 / +44 (0) 2476 572845